Evan Engram

-Evan Michael Engram (born September 2, 1994) is an American football tight end for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Ole Miss and was drafted by the New York Giants with the 23rd pick in the first round of the 2017 NFL Draft.
+Evan Michael Engram (born September 2, 1994) is an American professional football tight end for the Denver Broncos of the National Football League (NFL).
+He played college football for the Ole Miss Rebels, earning first-team All-American honors in 2016.
+He was selected by the New York Giants with the 23rd pick in the first round of the 2017 NFL draft.
+In 2022, Engram signed with the Jacksonville Jaguars, where he spent three seasons before being released after the 2024 season and later signed with the Broncos.

-Early years
+Early life

-Engram attended and played high school football at Hillgrove High School.
+Engram was born on September 2, 1994 in Powder Springs, Georgia.
+He attended and played high school football at Hillgrove High School in Powder Springs, Georgia.
+A 3–star tight end recruit, Engram committed to play college football at Ole Miss over offers from Georgia State, Marshall, South Alabama, Toledo, and Wake Forest, among others.

 College career

-Engram was a consensus first-team All-SEC selection.
+Engram was a consensus first-team All-Southeastern Conference selection.
 In his four-year career at Ole Miss, he made 162 receptions for 2,320 yards, a 14.3 yard average.
 He had 15 career touchdowns.
 He netted five catches for 176 yards, including an 83-yard reception, in the 2014 Egg Bowl.
 In his last year at Ole Miss, on 65 receptions, Engram netted 926 yards and eight touchdowns, a performance that earned him the Conerly Trophy.